The Sapphire Coast offers a smorgasbord of golf courses, some internationally-acclaimed and each with its own unique style.

 “They say golf is like life, but don’t believe them.
 Golf is more complicated than that.” ~ Gardner Dickinson

-The hardest choice will be deciding where to play, there are five courses within one hour’s drive of Merimbula, in the centre of the Sapphire Coast.
+There are five courses within one hour’s drive of Merimbula, in the centre of the Sapphire Coast.
 You can play all five courses from around $160.

 You can share the 27-hole course at Pambula-Merimbula Golf Club with local wildlife or try to avoid hitting the centuries-old gum trees on the 18-hole course at Bega.
 Other 18-hole courses in the area can be found at the coastal villages of Eden, Bermagui and the glorious Tura Beach.
 Tura’s championship course has million dollar ocean views and was designed by Australian golf legend and five-time British Open champion Peter Thomson, and his design partner, world renowned golf course architect Michael Wolveridge.